Steam Next Fest

 Four weeks is the minimum.
 Six to eight weeks is better, especially if your store page still needs work.
 Use our Next Fest Prep Tool for a live countdown timer and task tracker so nothing falls through the cracks.

 Use our Steam Sale Calendar to see when the next Steam Next Fest is happening, and check out the interactive Next Fest Prep Tool for a live countdown timer and exportable checklist.
+For the full year's event schedule, see our complete 2026 Steam sales and events guide.
+If you're deciding between a demo and Steam's Playtest feature, our Steam Playtest vs Demo comparison covers the trade-offs.
 If your store page needs work before the fest, run it through the Steam Page Analyzer or read the store page optimization guide.

 Browse our genre-specific optimization guides for strategies tailored to your game type, and check the Steam Page Leaderboard to see how top games optimize their store pages.